codeblech/batemanRecords/docs/source/setup.rst

 13. In a .env file, set FB_ACCESS_TOKEN as the short lived token, generated in step 12.

-14. Find your PAGE_ID by running `get_user_pages.py` or these `steps <https://www.facebook.com/help/1503421039731588>`_.
+14. Find your PAGE_ID by running `app/facebook/get_user_pages.py` or this `Facebook help page <https://www.facebook.com/help/1503421039731588>`_.
 Set this in the .env file

-15. Find your INSTAGRAM_ACCOUNT_ID by running `get_instagram_account.py` or go to https://accountscenter.instagram.com/profiles/ , click on your username, the url in the browser will change to `https://accountscenter.instagram.com/profiles/<INSTAGRAM_ACCOUNT_ID>`.
+15. Find your INSTAGRAM_ACCOUNT_ID by running `app/facebook/get_instagram_account.py` or go to https://accountscenter.instagram.com/profiles/ , click on your username, the url in the browser will change to `https://accountscenter.instagram.com/profiles/<INSTAGRAM_ACCOUNT_ID>`.
 Set this in the .env file

 16. Setup these environent variables in the *.env* file
     - FB_ACCESS_TOKEN